kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Manage-Results.md

 slug: /Manage-Results.html
 sidebar_position: 8
 ---
+import Hl from '@site/src/components/Highlight';

 ## Results Pages

-Once you collected data for a study, you can see and manage the results by clicking on one of the *Results* buttons.
+Once you collected data for a study, you can see and manage the results by clicking on one of the <Hl>Results</Hl> buttons.

 ![Results Link](/img/ResultsLink_371.png)

-The image below is an example of a study results page, but there are result pages for components, batches or groups as well.
+The image below is an example of a study results page, but there are <Hl>result</Hl> pages for <Hl>components</Hl>, <Hl>batches</Hl> or <Hl>groups</Hl> as well.
 There's quite a lot of information here, so we'll go through each piece.

 ![Results View screenshot](/img/ResultsView-Screenshot1.png)